Halle Berry Stuns In Sweat-Drenched Gym Pic Wearing See-Through Top

-Halle Berry might as well have being a workout queen as her official status.
-The Oscar-winning actress is renowned for being a fitness fiend, although the workouts aren’t all aggressive with Halle: the star is a yoga nut with a recent social media update showing her stretching in a sports bra being one more reminder of just how flexible the 53-year-old is.
+Halle Berry might as well have “workout queen” as her official status.
+The Oscar-winning actress is renowned for being a fitness fiend, although the workouts aren’t all aggressive — the star is a yoga nut, as a recent social media update showing her stretching in a sports bra served as one more reminder of just how flexible the 53-year-old is.

-Halle has appeared in a new photo posted to her Instagram story.
-This one was definitely a sweat-drenched one, with Halle seen positively dripping in perspiration.
+Earlier today, Halle appeared in a new photo posted to her Instagram stories.
+This one was definitely a sweat-drenched one, as the actress was positively dripping in perspiration.

 The photo showed Halle with a group of friends in a post-workout moment.
 The star was seen standing in a row with three female workout buddies, with everyone smiling for the camera.
 For Halle’s fans, though, the photo was likely all about her.
-Halle was seen makeup-free in her sweaty state and looking positively radiant – that beauty hasn’t faded with age.
-The actress was outfitted a black hoodie with white writing on it, with a pair of baggy sweatpants worn low enough to showcase a decent chunk of sheer black clothing between the hooded upper and lowers.
+The actress was snapped makeup-free in her sweaty state and looking positively radiant – that beauty hasn’t faded with age.
+The actress was rocking a black hoodie with white writing on it, with a pair of baggy sweatpants worn low enough to showcase a decent chunk of sheer black clothing between the hooded top and the matching bottoms.
 Presumably, it was some form of tank top.

-“Blessed to spend my day with these incredible women,” Halle wrote.
+In the caption, Halle thanked her friends, saying that she was “blessed to spend my day with these incredible women.”

 View this post on Instagram